 Oklahoma City Spokies

 The City of Oklahoma City launched its Spokies OKC bike share program on Friday, May 18, 2012, which initially began with an Energy Efficiency and Conservation Block grant administered by the City of Oklahoma City’s Office of Sustainability.
 Spokies provides visitors, employees and residents with a healthy, affordable, and eco-friendly transit option for getting around the downtown Oklahoma City area.
 Initially maintained by Downtown Oklahoma City Inc., Spokies became a member of the Central Oklahoma Transportation and Parking Authority (COTPA) family of transit services in August 2014.
-In January 2015, COTPA contracted with Bicycle Transit Systems (BTS) for the ongoing operations and maintenance management of the system.
-BTS and COTPA immediately began the process of ‘rebooting’ the system, replacing outdated/worn components, removing rust, powder coating the bikes and updating the branding.
+In January 2015, COTPA contracted with Bicycle Transit Systems (Bike Transit) for the ongoing operations and maintenance management of the system.
+Bike Transit and COTPA immediately began the process of ‘rebooting’ the system, replacing outdated/worn components, removing rust, powder coating the bikes and updating the branding.

 Spokies OKC, a play on the Oklahoma nickname “Okies”